The Opioid Project:

 Supporting those personally touched by the Opioid epidemic and creating community dialogue about stigma and the costs of the ongoing crisis

 An interactive art and storytelling project founded and facilitated by Boston-based artist Nancy Marks and physician and Health Story Collaborative founder Annie Brewster.

-In collaboration with local partners, we organize workshops and community-based art exhibitions featuring paired art and audio clips, honoring, contextualizing and bringing to life the human costs of the opioid epidemic.
-Please let us know if you would like us to come to your community!
+In collaboration with local partners, we run workshops and community-based art exhibitions featuring paired art and audio stories, honoring, contextualizing and bringing to life the human costs of the opioid epidemic.
+(Please see Project Overview for more details)